notasausage/pi-hole-unbound-wireguard/README.md

 ## Prerequisites

 While I won't have time to troubleshoot other setups, I'm sharing what I had to work with here.
-You'll need:
+For this setup, I currently use:

 - Raspberry Pi 3 Model B Plus Rev 1.3
 - Raspbian 10 Buster Lite